-Some Basics of Rolling and Rolling Mills
+Basics of Rolling and Rolling Mills

-Some Basics of Rolling and Rolling Mills
+Basics of Rolling and Rolling Mills

 Rolling is the process of plastically deforming metal by passing it between rolls.
-It is the most widely used forming process, which provides high production and close control of final product.
-During rolling metal is subjected to high compressive stresses as a result of the friction between the roll and the metal surface.
+It is the process of reducing the thickness or changing the cross section of a long work-piece by compressive forces applied through a set of rolls rotating in the opposite direction.
+The rolling operation takes a solid piece of metal and breaks it down successively in several steps into different shapes such as flats, rounds, and sections etc. During rolling, metal is subjected to high compressive stresses as a result of the friction between the roll and the metal surface.

 Basic concept of the rolling